nxtwave/angular-lazyload/README.md

 We make these modifications to the application module:

+* Add require method calls to the main app module to make Webpack traverse the next levels
 * Add require method calls to the feature modules to make Webpack traverse the next levels of application code, notice that only the home feature module (app.home) is loaded as a dependency.
+* Add require method calls to the components to include the view templates
 * Add require method calls for the CSS to insert the styles

 ```